PowerToChange/com.powertochange.powertochangesurvey/README.md

 1. If needed, create new custom groups and custom fields.
 Wherever possible, try to re-use custom fields.
 If a custom field will be used in multiple surveys then add it to the *MyCravings - Common* custom group (Administer - Customize Data and Screens - Custom Fields).
 Otherwise, add the field to a different custom group.

-1. Create a Campaign (Campaigns - New Campaign)
+1. Create a Campaign (Campaigns - New Campaign). *Note*: You do not need to create a new campaign for every petition.
+Campaigns often contain multiple petitions.
   * Campaign type: Constituent Engagement
   * Campaign status: In progress